 The Arts and Cultural Heritage Fund will support arts focused activities in three key areas: 1) Arts and Arts Access, 2) Arts Education, and 3) Arts and Cultural Heritage.
 SEMAC encourages applicants to research and develop proposals that incorporate two or more of the key areas with an emphasis on creating lasting partnerships among regional nonprofit arts organizations and other nonprofit groups.
 In addition to eligible arts organizations, nonprofits that do not have arts as a primary focus, such as schools, senior centers, community education, cultural groups and colleges are invited to apply.

 Future funding of Arts and Cultural Heritage Grants depends on appropriate use of current funding.
 SEMAC urges arts organizations, non-arts organizations with an arts component, and government entities to apply.
-First-time applicants must attend a proposal drafting session.
-Two sessions will be held: March 20 from 10am to 12n and March 24 from 2 to 4pm, both in Rochester.
+First-time applicants must attend the proposal drafting session on March 20 from 10am to 12n in Rochester.
 To learn more or to sign up, email staff(at)semac.org or call the SEMAC office at 507-281-4848.

 Presenter/Production Assistance Grants